 The MOHLTC has set out some timelines regarding the new response time plan.
-It is suggested that October 1st of every year, the DDA's begin development of their response time plans for the next calendar year.
-On October 31st of each year each DDA is to submit their plan to the MOHLTC.
+It is suggested that October 1 of every year, the EMS Direct Delivery Agents begin development of their response time plans for the next calendar year.
+On October 31st of each year each Delivery Agent is to submit their plan to the MOHLTC.
 The plans are to run by calendar year.
-Every March 1st beginning in 2014 each DDA is to submit performance reports to the MOHLTC detailing their actual responses for the previous year based on their plan.
-The legislation emphasizes that each DDA shall ensure that throughout the year the established plan is continuously maintained, enforced and evaluated and, where necessary, updated, whether in whole or in part.
+Every March 1 beginning in 2014 each Delivery Agent is to submit performance reports to the MOHLTC detailing their actual responses for the previous year based on their plan.
+The legislation emphasizes that each Delivery Agent shall ensure that throughout the year the established plan is continuously maintained, enforced and evaluated and, where necessary, updated, whether in whole or in part.

-It is again the intent of staff to evaluate the plan on an ongoing basis but to not alter the plan in year unless absolutely necessary.
+It is again the intent of this DSB to evaluate the plan on an ongoing basis but to not alter the plan in year unless absolutely necessary.
 It is important to allow a plan to balance itself out over time, however if the plan is not meeting the appropriate needs it should be altered in year and the legislation allows such.